Observational Signatures of Black Hole Accretion: Rotating vs. Spherical Flows with Tilted Magnetic Fields: Flow Properties at Horizon Scale

 \section{Flow Properties at Horizon Scale}

-In Fig. \ref{fig:nTbeta-0}, we compare the 2-d averaged number density $n_{\mathrm{total}}$, temperature $T_{\mathrm{fluid}}$ and plasma $\beta$ for the different simulations.
+In Fig.~\ref{fig:nTbeta-0}, we compare the 2-d averaged number density $n_{\mathrm{total}}$, temperature $T_{\mathrm{fluid}}$ and plasma $\beta$ for the different simulations.
 We set the overall fluid density scale $[\rho]$ such that the time averaged flux $F_{\nu}=1.2\,$Jy for the baseline $T_e=0.5\,T_{\mathrm{fluid}}$ model.
 To put more emphasis on the region relevant for the emission, for $T_{\mathrm{fluid}}$ we weight the average by the number density $n_{\mathrm{total}}$, while for $\beta$ we show the harmonic mean, namely $1/\left<1/\beta\right>$.
 Here it is evident that B60 and MAD have stronger jets and more evacuated polar regions than other simulations.
 However, apart from this, we find that the fluid properties are overall similar among the different simulations at the horizon scale.

-We further average over the polar angle to get the 1-d fluid property plots in Fig. \ref{fig:nTbeta-1}.
+We further average over the polar angle to get the 1-d fluid property plots in Fig.~\ref{fig:nTbeta-1}.
 Since we weight the averaged $T_{\mathrm{fluid}}$ by density, it mainly reflects the temperature of the disk (instead of the jet) where most of the emission comes from in many models \citep{2019ApJ...875L...5E}.
 As we calibrate the time-averaged flux to the same value of $1.2\,$Jy for all the simulations, the synchrotron emissivity should be similar near the horizon.
 So for example, while B60 has a slightly smaller number density $n_{\mathrm{total}}$ just outside the horizon, this is compensated by a marginally larger temperature $T_{\mathrm{fluid}}$ and magnetic field strength.
 Again, the fluid properties are generally similar among these simulations.
+The modest differences in the B60 simulation relative to the other spherical simulations reflects the fact that the B60 simulation has a lower accretion rate (relative to Bondi), larger magnetic flux, and larger jet power than the other spherical simulations (see \citealt{2021MNRAS.504.6076R}).